atifkarim/random_solution/docs/docker_usage.md

     1. And `docker start CONTAINER_ID` will start a container with the provided attributes

+# Docker file syntax

+Here, a complete syntax will be added later.
+Some confusing syntax is discussed below.

+1. `RUN mkdir -p /home/src` - Here, this `RUN` command can execute as like as Linux command but remember this will be applied only inside of the container
+1. `COPY . /home/src` - Here, `COPY` command executes on the HOST machine and from `source` it copies all contents to the `target` which resides in the container.
+Here, it is not possible to use `RUN cp . /home/src` as `RUN` only works on the container.
+1. `CMD ["python3", "app.py"]` - It is nothing but the alias of `python3 app.py` which user run on terminal.
+But, in a docker file `CMD` will be only 1 time and this is the `Entrypoint`.
+That's why here also user cannot use `RUN` command as in docker file multiple `RUN` command can present but entrypoint will be unique and this is the reason of using `CMD` and `RUN` command.

 # Resources
 1. [A github Repo](https://github.com/prakhar1989/docker-curriculum) where I have found organized information on Docker